adrianHards/learning-frontend/README.md

-# resourcesJS
+# resources.JS
-a place for all my recommended JS resources
+A place for all my recommended JS resources.

+coming soon